 - 1. The proposed mitigation (adding two afternoon trips on Metrobus Route 80) benefits a considerable amount of people, almost all of whom are either minority or low-income.
 Using survey data, staff estimates that ridership on new Route 80 service will be comprised of a customer base that is 95 percent minority and more than 70 percent low-income.
 Staff conservatively estimates that the two new trips on Route 80 will each have a ridership of 25 trips for a total of 50 daily customers.
 These two facts taken together (a high expected ridership per unit of service and a high concentration of minority and low-income customers), means that the mitigation will be a very effective use of resources. - 2.
 The proposed mitigation fits within existing cost constraints.
 As stated in the EJ Circular, cost can be a factor when determining the practicality of a given mitigation.
 See Pg.
 5 of the FTA EJ Circular 4703.1.
-The additional operating cost of the two Route 80 trips is offset in part by the ability to work these trips into the existing operator schedules.
+The additional operating cost of the two Route 80 trips is offset in part by a reduction in spread time, by the ability to interline the service with that of another route.
 However, further mitigations would require a significant increase in operating cost and/or significant reductions in other service to offset their cost.

-Note that the implementation of the mitigation (additional service on Metrobus Route 80) will take place in June 2018, as this is the closest Metrobus operator pick to the end of the twelve month (March 2017 to March 2018) pilot period.
+Note that the implementation of the mitigation (additional service on Metrobus Route 80) will take place in June, 2018, as this is the closest Metrobus operator pick to the end of the twelve month (March 2017 to March 2018) pilot period.
 The FTA concurs that June is a reasonable time-frame for implementation.